rafael-santiago/helios/src/include/toolsets/latex/README.md

 # The Hefesto's LaTeX toolset

-The Hefesto's LaTeX toolset assist you on basic .dvi generation and also genarates the pdf too.
+The Hefesto's LaTeX toolset assist you on basic .dvi generation and also genarates the pdf.

 To start to use it you need to include the toolset definition: